erensrts/erensrts/README.md

 🌱 What I’m Working On

-    Building my portfolio by uploading university projects to GitHub Focusing on Python and embedded systems
+    Building my portfolio by uploading university projects to GitHub Focusing on C, Python and embedded systems
     Working on freelance projects and remote work opportunities 📈 My Goals